-Terry is an anarchist theologian who seeks to foster political and spiritual radicalization through his writing and speaking.
+The Rev. Terry J. Stokes is an anarchist theologian who seeks to foster political and spiritual radicalization through his writing and speaking.
 He/they.

-Their upcoming book, Jesus and the Abolitionists: How Anarchist Christianity Empowers the People, will be available on May 28.
-Preorder here!
+Their new book, Jesus and the Abolitionists: How Anarchist Christianity Empowers the People, is available now.

 This is a book, at once, of love and radicality.
 Stokes offers a unique voice into the ways Christianity and the teachings of Jesus necessitate an anarchist worldview.
 There is a forthright demand, via a Christian ethic of love, to renounce the violence and domination of the state, while simultaneously creating something more loving, more caring.
 Indeed, I felt loved reading this book, reading of Stokes’ life, of the beautifully necessary entanglement of Christianity and anarchism.
 And in that love, I felt radicalized.
 And you will too.
 I promise.